Life in Switzerland is not all perfect, but if you turn the stumbling blocks into stepping stones it’s not all bad, either.

 The husband and I are both from Manitoba.
 His home town of Pierson is a four-hour drive from my home city of Winnipeg (that’s 362km).
 Yes, four hours of driving and you’re still in the same province.
 Okay, sure, 20 minutes from his hometown is the American border and nearby is the Paris of the Prairies (in Saskatchewan province) – but it’s no actual Paris.
 But here only a few hours’ drive away is Milan, Luxembourg, Belgium, Paris, Strasbourg, Salzburg, Lichtenstein and Stuttgart.
 Other places are a quick, cheap flight away.
 John and I flew to Nante France for a weekend for less than CHF 200.
 We’ve also flown to London, Poland, Italy and Germany all for pretty cheap because it’s all so close.

-Con: You’re so far from everything that matters most.
+Con: Life in Switzerland is so far from everything that matters most.

 We haven’t seen my husband’s siblings in almost two years, nor our godchildren.
 We have a niece we’ve never met.
 John and I realised that if we make it home in December our goddaughter will be halfway through second grade and our niece will be close to a year and a half old when we meet her for the first time.
 Even being far away for the little things matter.
 When I’m sick and my husband is away, my mum’s best grilled cheese sandwiches (aka grouchy sandwiches) are 7,000km away.
 My parents have to settle for worrying about me over the phone.
 When I told my best friend I became head coach of team Switzerland I couldn’t hug her.
 As much as I love being so close to so many awesome things, the price of that is being so far away.